BTS: A Comprehensive Benchmark for Tie Strength Prediction

-In the above definitions, $\Theta \in (0, \infty)$ is the global threshold, and $\mathbf{W}_{i}(\theta)$ is the top $\theta$ largest edge weight in $[\mathbf{W}_{iv}, v \in \mathcal{N}_{i}]$.
+In these definitions $\Theta \in (0, \infty)$ is the global threshold, and $\mathbf{W}_{i}(\theta)$ is the top $\theta$ largest edge weight in $[\mathbf{W}_{iv}, v \in \mathcal{N}_{i}]$.
 For each definition that requires a threshold, we first select a range of possible thresholds.
 For each threshold, we calculate the number of strong ties.
 Next, we compute the average number of strong ties across all thresholds.
 Finally, the threshold that produces the number of strong ties closest to this average is chosen as the final threshold.
 All the final thresholds can be found in the code.
-Based on these, we can generate the pseudo-ground-truth tie strength labels.
+Based on these, we can generate the pseudo tie strength labels.

-The comparisons among these definitions are shown in Table~\ref{table:def_comp}.
-As the semantic meaning of bidirectionality and weight information can be adjusted easily according to different datasets, we believe these 7 definitions can cover existing definitions of most prior works.
+The comparisons among these pseudo-labels are shown in Table~\ref{table:def_comp}.
+As the semantic meaning of bi-directionality and weight information can be adjusted easily according to different datasets, we believe these 7 definitions can cover existing definitions in prior works.
 Moreover, the evaluations from these definitions can reveal how the models will perform in real-world scenarios.